Atomox/ExampleCode/Tutorials/docker.readme.md

 ## Running Containers Solo
 You can run containers by themselves, without talking to other systems.
 This can be good for 1-time calls, like compiling a Java application in Maven, or a 1-time SASS compile.
+It can also be good if you plan on incorporating them with something like Kubernetes.

 While you can run multiple containers, and link them this way, it's dumb, messy, and each command is like a 500 character bash command.
 Instead, the docker-compose.yml file can tie your containers together.
+Note: if you're deploying to Kubernetes, single compiling will make sense.

 ## Docker-Compose.yml vs Dockerfile